What is life and what is death? One moment we are here, and then we are gone. That is the reality of life.

 In the art of photography, it’s believed that a photograph is a factual rendition of reality and life.
 But is it?

-The photographs presented here consist of street portraits of people who gather at the Ge-Tai shows (popular song and dance shows) that are held during the lunar 7th month to appease the spirits.
+The photographs presented in this project consist of street portraits of people who gather at Ge-Tai shows (popular song and dance shows) that are held during the lunar 7th month to appease the spirits.

 Hand-held long exposures create an exaggerated sense of movement and softness.
 The deliberate tight cropping of each photograph enables the grain of the negative to be much more pronounced, making the subjects look almost like ash and dust.

-Through this series, I meditate upon the meaning of life and after and explore the reality and concept of living and death.
+Through this project, I meditate on the meaning of life and after and explore the reality and concept of living and death.